 - Create a clone of an individual (Riker).

-- In a funny bit of Fridge Logic, the plant they were with never gets unmerged, so Neelix and/or Tuvok is part plant from this point on in the series.
+- Merge two people and a plant together (Neelix and Tuvok) into one distinct being.
+Then unmerge them through the power of mad science!
+In a funny bit of Fridge Logic, the plant they were with never gets unmerged, so Neelix and/or Tuvok is part plant from this point on in the series.

 - Split one entity into good and evil entities.

 - Mix certain non-corporeal entities together with a person.

 - Send people to alternate universes or realities.